Ylva Lindberg

 Ylva Lindberg (née Martinsen; born 29 June 1976) is a Swedish retired ice hockey player and, as of the 2021–22 season, an assistant coach to the Norwegian women's national ice hockey team.
 She won a silver medal at the 2006 Winter Olympics and a bronze medal at the 2002 Winter Olympics.

+Personal life

 Lindberg came out as lesbian in 2006, along with fellow hockey player Erika Holst.